 The Council recognise the importance of these areas as buffer zones, and 'linkages', between formally designated ecological sites.
 A number of surveys of non-designated sites have been carried out since 2010.
 Sites which have been assessed and identified as making an important contribution to the biodiversity resource of DLR at the National, County, and local level have been incorporated in the DLR Ecological Network, and are detailed in Supplementary Map B1.
+It is envisaged that the forthcoming wildlife corridors will also be depicted in Supplementary Map B1.

-The wildlife corridors will be depicted in the forthcoming Dún Laoghaire-Rathdown Biodiversity Action Plan 2021-2025.
-It is a desirability to adhere to the wildlife corridors as set out in the Biodiversity Action Plan 2021-2025 of biodiversity in all proposals for large urban developments.
+The Council will ensure that the impact of new developments on biodiversity is minimized and will seek to include measures for the enhancement of biodiversity in all proposals for large urban developments.
 The 'Green City Guidelines' prepared by UCD Urban Institute Ireland, Fingal County Council and DLR County Council provides general guidance and advice on how best to retain, and enhance biodiversity in new medium-to- high density urban developments.